lynchaj/nhyodyne/Z80DUALPIO1/ReadMe.md

 # Dual Parallel IO board for Z80 Modular Backplane Computer

+# CAUTION: Initial build and test revealed problems with this board handling IM2 interrupts.
+Likely will need a PCB respin for corrections.

 Add a pair of PIOs with external connectors, 32 GPIO pins plus 4 strobe pins, 4 ready pins, and power pins

 External interrupts with Zilog compatible interrupt priority modes